 - disruption to business operations and occupants during the upgrade

 We will notify you in writing of the outcome of our review.

 When you will need a building consent

-If we find that you need to do work to comply with the Building Code, you will need to apply for a building consent.
+If we find that you need to do work to comply with the Building Code as near as reasonably practicable, you will need to apply for a building consent.